UU-ER/AdOpT-NET0/docs/source/workflow/LoadData.rst

-.. _data-preprocessing_load-data:
+.. _workflow_load-data:

 Load Input Data
 =====================================

-Now that you have the :ref:`correct folder structure and templates for the data <data-preprocessing_create-data-templates>`, you can start to actually fill the templates and folders with data.
+Now that you have the :ref:`correct folder structure and templates for the data <workflow_create-data-templates>`, you can start to actually fill the templates and folders with data.
 There are four options for loading data:

 #. :ref:`From API<load-data_from-api>`: for climate data.